Mark Z Filter

 C#, the successor to C and C++ and the primary development language for the Windows .NET Framework and the Unity Game Engine, is a powerful strict type Object-Oriented Programming language.
 It is useful for creating Windows applications, universal mobile applications, and VR/AR development.

-Swift is the programming language for everything Apple.
+Swift is the programming language for everything Apple, to include the iPhone, Apple Watch, and Apple TV.
 Equipped with the power of Xcode, powerful applications can be developed.
 Conducting Unit Tests keeps code reliable.
 Integrating code libraries keeps applications modular and manageable.

 Java Programming / Android Development

 Java is the primary programming language for Android app development.
-Using Android Studio, testing code, implementing Android specific design patterns, and targeting multiple Android APIs in a single build is streamlined.
+I learned how to use Android Studio to build robust Android applications by testing code, implementing Android specific design patterns, and targeting multiple Android and 3rd Party libraries to streamline the development cycle.

 User Interface (UI) Design